cessor-org/CIS/README.md

     ```

-2. TX body
+2. TX body<br/>
-	Associated parameters of corresponding processor as function arguments.
+    The data block of transaction represents associated parameters of corresponding processor as function arguments.

 3. TX footer<br/>
 	According to process reference, CSTX may need authentication information to be validated.